eddieape/BidOneCodingTest/README.md

     --------------------------------
     {
         "status": 0,
-        "error": ""
+        "error": "{\"FirstName\":\"Ping\",\"LastName\":\"Gao\"}"
     }
     ```

-    If the return value of status is 0, this mean the operation is successful Otherwise, if its value is -1, it means that there is an error occurred.
+    If the return value of status is 0, this mean the operation is successful.
+Otherwise, if its value is -1, it means that there is an error occurred.
 For example:

     ```
     Request body:
     --------------------------------
     {
-        "AdTimeLen": 4,
-        "MediaType":"Radio",
-        "Stations":[1, 2]
+        "FirstName": "ping",
+        "LastName":"gao"
     }
     ```